Reseda Hall of Fame

 History of the Reseda Hall of Fame

-Reseda High School became a magnet school in 2017 when its Police Academy Magnet and Science Magnet were named a national Magnet School of Distinction.
+Reseda High School became a magnet school in 2017.
+Its Police Academy Magnet and Science Magnet were named a national Magnet School of Distinction.
 In the fall of 2018, the school became a charter and is now Reseda Charter High School.
 In the fall of 2020, Reseda added middle grades and is now a 6 through 12 school.
 Enrollment is by charter lottery and automatically for former residential boundary students.
 The school has an International Dual Language Center (Spanish) 6-12, a School for Advanced Studies 6-12 and PLTW Biomedical Science CTE pathway 9-12.
-Reseda has the following: The Arts, Media & Entertainment 9-12 Magnet, Film Production and Management Magnet 9-12, the Police Academy Magnet 9-12, the Reseda High School Science Magnet 9-12 and PLTW Biomedical Science & PLTW Engineering Magnet.
+Reseda has the following: The Arts, Media & Entertainment 9-12 Magnet, Film Production and Management Magnet 9-12, Police Academy Magnet 9-12, Reseda High School Science Magnet 9-12, PLTW Biomedical Science & PLTW Engineering Magnet.
 Reseda Charter High School is currently going through a $180 Million dollar Modernization Project.

 Notable Track Alumni School Records: 2 Mile, 1968, Cliff Busby, 9:29.0.
 1 Mile, 1969, Mike Butler, 4:14.3h.
 200 Meter, 1987, Mike Wilson, 22.20.
 Long Jump, 1987.
 Darrell Armstrong, 22' 0.25.
 Triple Jump, 1988, Ron Wilkinson, 47' 1.75.
 4 X 100 Relay, Dave Wilson, Mike Wilson, Ronald Wilkinson, Darrell Armstrong, 1987, 42.35.
 4 X 400 Relay, Dave Wilson, Mike Wilson, Ronald Wilkinson, Darrell Armstrong, 1987, 3:18.84.
 All of these records still stand as of January 2025.